 - Boiling removes tempeh's naturally bitter taste.

-- And boiling allows for better saturation of marinate
+- And boiling allows for better saturation of marinating.

 Prepare a marinade once the tempeh is boiled and the water is drained.

-My favorite way to make tempeh bacon, for instance, is to use these ingredients and marinate them overnight.
+For instance, my favorite way to make tempeh bacon is to use these ingredients and marinate them overnight.